Intern & Volunteer in Africa

 We understand going to another country can spark some health and safety concerns.
 But rest assured, hundreds of Kaya volunteers travel to Africa every year and we pledge to keep them safe.
 Our local project managers are fully trained in first aid, a pre-departure information pack is sent to our interns and volunteers before leaving and all projects are up-to-date on the latest safety best practices.
 With us, you can travel to Africa with confidence.
 You can consult our safety information for more details, or if you’re a parent, read our resources for parents.

-How to Volunteer or Intern in Africa or complete and Internship?
+How to Volunteer in Africa or complete an Internship in Africa?

-- Apply online and pay a small application fee to reserve a space on your selected project, then our trusted advisors will contact you to guide you through the next steps.
+- Apply online and pay a small application fee to reserve your space, then our trusted advisors will contact you to guide you through the next steps.

-- Once we receive your application, we will be in contact shortly to arrange an informal telephone interview with your Kaya Placement Advisor.
+- Once we receive your application, we will email you to arrange a call with your Kaya Placement Advisor.

 - Following the interview, your advisor will provide you with a placement offer.
-Once you’re ready to confirm placement dates, you can pay the remaining balance and secure a spot on the project.
+Once you’re ready to confirm your desired dates, you will pay the remaining balance and officially confirm a spot on your selected project.

-- Finally, once all details have been confirmed, Kaya will send you a Welcome Pack with lots of helpful information to assist you on preparing for your journey.
+- Once all details have been confirmed, Kaya will send you a Welcome Pack with a variety of helpful information to assist you in preparing for your journey.

 We can’t wait to see you!
-Whether it be in Zambia, Uganda or another one of our amazing destinations, our Africa volunteer programs do important work that matters.
+Whether it be in Zambia, Uganda or another one of our amazing destinations, our Africa programmes do important work that matters.
 Apply now!

 Easy 4-step application process